h2oai/residuals-vis/residuals/vis/tasks.md

 CLOSED + set scale domains to max of 4 models
 DONE + transition axes on model transition
 DONE + on model transition update x-axis label
+DONE + transition y-axis label position
+DONE + abstract out tooltip so that it is easier to update from setModelTransition.js
+DONE + update tooltip text after transition

 + on model transition update model name in subtitle
 + custom easing function for axis tick label transition?
   (ticks labels appear to fly out now)

++ abstract out distance limited voronoi drawing
-+ update tooltip text after transition
++ update voronoi overlay for tooltips
-DONE + transition y-axis label position
 + use a named transition for repeated transition patterns?
-+ abstract out tooltip so that it is easier to update from setModelTransition.js
++ make stepped transition optional

+#### @pasha
++ show transition at once
++ show constant scales - no axis transitions so that we can track the points

+#### @leland

++ prefer not to show residuals vs actual response column value
++ show large model name text in transparent gray on chart area

+#### @arno

++ show residuals vs actual response column value

 + support multiple datasets
 + add static exemplar dataset from h2o-3 Aggregator for Rossman